dotnet/designs/accepted/2023/wasm-browser-threads.md

 - async could be called on all `JSWebWorker` threads
 - sync could be called on `JSWebWorker`
 - sync could be called on from UI thread is problematic
-    - with spin-wait in UI in JS it would at least block the UI rendering
+    - with spin-wait in UI in JS it has **2)** problems
-    - with spin-wait in emscripten, it could deadlock the rest of the app
+    - with spin-wait in UI when emscripten is there could also deadlock the rest of the app
+        - this means that combination of sync JSExport and deputy design is dangerous

 ## Proxies - thread affinity
 - all of them have thread affinity